Asset And Reserves Requirements And Guidelines For Mortgages

 - If the borrower already owns a primary residence and want to purchase a second home, portfolio lenders can require one-year reserves for the principal main residence PITI as well as one year reserve for the second home purchase’s proposed principal, interest, taxes, and insurance

-- This is the case with condotel and non-warrantable condominium lenders
+This is the case with condotel and non-warrantable condominium lenders.

-Reserve Requirements For Property Types
+Asset And Reserves Requirements For Property Types

 Single-family owner-occupied residences are considered the least risky investment for lenders.